scikit-image/skimage-archive/meeting-notes/2024/2024-01-29_skimage2-meeting.md

 ### Starting now

 - Make as many [non-breaking changes](https://github.com/scikit-image/scikit-image/wiki/API-changes-for-skimage2#proposed-api-changes-doable-ahead-of-skimage2) as possible
-  - **Note: not many releases to complete deprecations!**
+  - **Note: There are not many releases left to complete deprecation cycles!**
 - Concretize breaking-changes
-  - e.g. which functions use automatic scaling?
+  - e.g., which functions use automatic scaling?
 - Settle pending decisions
 - Make skimage2 folder to make it very easy to play around with